Error: Field cannot left blank.

 Emergency Load Reduction Program (ELRP)

-A five-year pilot program that offers financial incentives for participating businesses to reduce their energy use during times of high grid stress and emergencies.
+A seven-year pilot program that offers financial incentives for participating businesses to reduce their energy use during times of high grid stress and emergencies.

 Optional Binding Mandatory Curtailment (OBMC) Plan